 The free version of Microsoft Teams offers a handsome feature set that will be sufficient for many businesses, while a paid version is available for firms after a more comprehensive solution.

-- Check out our list of the best video conferencing services of 2020
+- Check out our list of the best project management software right now

 - Working from home: the mouse, monitor, keyboard and router you need

-The Microsoft Teams app is available on Windows, macOS, Android and iOS - and a Linux version was also announced last year - so employees can connect to their colleagues from almost any device.
+The Microsoft Teams app is available on Windows, macOS, Linux, Android and iOS, so employees can connect to their colleagues from almost any device.

 Free version or paid?